-When the window is moving upward and an obstacle or a rough road condition interferes with the window's movement, the window will automatically reverse direction and move down.
+When an obstacle has been detected in the window opening as the window is moving upward, the window will automatically reverse direction and move down.
 This is known as "bounce-back".
 If the ignition is turned OFF (without accessory delay being active) during bounce-back, the window will move down until the bounce back position is reached.